akirak/epubinfo/README.md

 It has the following commands:

 - `metadata`, which prints metadata of the file in JSON.
+- `toc`, which prints the table of contents in Org or Markdown.

 At present, EPUB 3 is only officially supported.